Home Work in Australia Wages in Australia

 • Tools and equipment

-• Travel and preferential prices
+• Travel and preferential rates

-• Car and phone
+• Company car and phone

-• First aid Course
+• First Aid Course

-Freelance Compensation
+Freelance compensation

 If you want to work as a freelancer in Australia, you must have an ABN (Australian Business Number) and open a bank account.
 And just like an employee, you need a TFN for your income tax.